minh-hoque/BlogGPT/README.md

 ## Demo

-For a detailed walkthrough of how to use the BlogGPT module, check out this:
+For a detailed walkthrough of how to use the BlogGPT module, check out this video:

 ![video tutorial](/assets/bloggpt_run_110723_final.gif)